In all my years of writing about resumes, I never wrote a blog that answers the basic questions, “What is a resume?” and “Why is a resume important?”

-That means cutting down the content and making it fit on one page, regardless of how many years of experience you have.
+That means cutting down the content and making it fit on one page, regardless of your years of experience.

 So many people with more than 15 years of experience question me on this because they come from the school of thought where more is better.

 Less is More

 Think about your own experience with reading content online.

 You want it short and to the point.